Skip to content

 Measuring the share of voice in paid advertising has a straightforward formula: SOV = your advertising volume/competing advertising volume*100%

-To calculate it, narrow the scope to the list of keywords that you run your campaign on or a list of keywords your competitors use.
+To calculate it, narrow the scope to the list of relevant keywords that you run your campaign on or a list of keywords your competitors use.
 Calculate how many clicks or exposures your ads get compared to competing ads for the same keyword group.

 4. PR share of voice estimation